Tangle-tree duality in infinite graphs

-Note that the property `left-$\ell$-robust' is designed to mimic the presence of a highly connected substructure of $G$ on the small side of a separation.
-For example, we can obtain left-$\ell$-robust separations from ends or critical vertex sets in the following way:
+Note that the property `$\ell$-robust on the small side' is designed to mimic the presence of a highly connected substructure of $G$ on the small side of a separation.
+In fact, we defined `$\ell$-robust on the small side' precisely so that separations that are $\ell$-robust on the small side can be obtained from ends and critical vertex sets in the following way (cf.\ \cref{fig:EllRobust}):

 \begin{lemma}{\cite{LinkedTDInfGraphs}*{Lemma~8.5}} Let $\eps$ be an end of a graph $G$ of finite combined degree, and let $((A_i, B_i))_{i \in \N}$ be a weakly exhaustive increasing sequence of separations in $\tau_\eps$ such that $\liminf_{i \in \N} |A_i \cap B_i| = \Delta(\eps)$.
 Then cofinitely many $(A_i, B_i)$ with $|A_i \cap B_i| = \Delta(\eps)$ are $\ell$-robust. \end{lemma}